Pan Fried Cod with Corn Salsa

 This seafood recipe is made with simple ingredients you can easily grab at the grocery store without too much hassle!
 Here’s the line-up:

 - Cod.
 Lean and packed with protein, cod is a favorite of ours!
 It has a very mild flavor, so it’s a great variety to try with people who think they don’t like fish.
 Feel free to sub with another firm, white fish.
 Grouper, halibut, flounder, tilapia, mahi-mahi, sea bass, haddock, and pollock are all good choices.

 - Lime juice.
 You’ll need fresh lime juice for the cod and the corn salsa.
 It brightens the entire dish and tastes wonderful on this Mexican-flavored fish.
 Sub with lemon juice, if you’d like.

 - Olive oil.
 Using olive or avocado oil in the marinade ensures the outside of the fillet will get nice and crispy when pan fried.
-It also helps all of the spices stick to the fish.
+It also helps all of the spices adhere to the fish.
 Canola oil may also be used.

 - Spices.
 To season the fish fillets, we’re using a blend of chili powder, garlic powder, cumin, paprika and salt & pepper.
-Such a flavorful blend of spices!
+Such a flavorful blend of seasonings!

 - Corn salsa.
 You could totally omit the salsa or serve your fish in an entirely different way.
 Sometimes we serve the seared cod over salads.
 However, the corn salsa really is tasty!
 It’s a little sweet and a little spicy and adds a burst of freshness to every bite of this dish.

 Corn salsa recipe

 Corn salsa is fresh and bright, and it’s easy to make.
 Not only does it compliment the pan fried cod perfectly, but it’s amazing served in so many different ways.
 Try it over grilled chicken, grilled salmon, mix it into a fresh green salad or use it as a component of fajita chicken burrito bowls.